mazpod44/Digital-Writing-Folio/Readings.md

 •	Archiving Challenges: As Rosario et al. (2021) note, electronic texts are ephemeral, requiring active curation to survive.
 These distinctions highlight electronic literature’s evolving nature, demanding new approaches to reading and interpretation.

+# Week Two
+**Extra Reading**

+I thought Kissing the Steak: The Poetry of Text Generators was a fascinating piece on the poetry and potential of text generators.
+One of the most compelling aspects of Funkhouser’s discussion is the way he poses text generators not as tools but collaborators.
+This piece makes you rethink what poetry can be in the digital age, especially considering the new notions of authorship.
+I like that the piece suggests the answer to the question of whether text generators can create poetry, is completely nuanced and maybe that’s the beauty of it.
+Can a machine ever be a poet?
+Is poetry more than just words on a page?